How will it work?

 August 1-September 1: ISN will reach out to your delegation contact person to confirm if your delegation would like to participate in the Senate meeting.

 By September 21: Confirm with ISN staffperson how many members of your delegation will be participating in the Senate meeting.

 By October 12: Select one representative from your group to be responsible for speaking during the meeting.
 Since many of the Senate meetings will include 5+ delegations, it is important to limit the amount of speakers from each group.

 October 17-21: Take part in a conference call with representatives from the other delegations who will be part of your Senate meeting.
 During this call, you will: 1) determine which delegation will be responsible for specific speaking roles, 2) which issues you will be covering, and 3) logistics for helping the meetings flow smoothly.

 November 13: At minimum, the person who will be speaking for your school must attend the IFTJ advocacy training on Sunday, 11/13 for your state.
 It will provide a time for the speakers to meet each other prior to the advocacy day and try a quick meeting run-through.

 Preparing for Your Meetings

-All Teach-In participants are offered a policy update and a small group advocacy training (a chance to role play what a meeting looks like with seasoned advocates).
-However, ISN recommends that delegations prepare for their advocacy meetings prior to the Teach-In.
-Preparation steps include: getting familiar with the talking points, researching the issue positions of the Members you will be meeting with, dividing talking point responsibilities, and practicing talking points.
+All Teach-In participants are offered a policy update and a small group advocacy training (a chance to role-play what a meeting looks like with seasoned advocates).
+However, ISN strongly recommends that delegations prepare for their advocacy meetings prior to the Teach-In.
+Preparation steps include: getting familiar with the talking points, attending the advocacy prep webinars, researching the issue positions of the Members you will be meeting with, dividing talking point responsibilities, and practicing talking points.

 Meeting Preparation Resources: